balthazar-space/Balthazar-Keyboard-3/README.md

 KiCad 5.1.5 files are uploaded here as well as the drawings pictures and firmware code.

+### OLED & boot sequence

+A 128x32 SSD130 64x128 display connected via i2c is used.
+When starting up, you are asked to enter a password.
+If it's not set up yet, a new one can be entered.
+After successful authentication, a boot menu is presented.

+**_beware:_** The password is saved plaintext in the microcontroller's EEPROM.
+It can be extracted with proper equipment and can easily be overwritten on the currently used ATmega32u4.

 ## License

 All resources except the keyboard firmware - which is licensed with with GPLv3 or later - licensed under the CERN Open Hardware Licence CERN-OHL W V.2.0